-We have examined the Ocean Highway and Port Authority of Nassau County's (the "Authority") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2015.
+We have examined the Ocean Highway and Port Authority of Nassau County's (the "Authority") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2017.
 Management is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Authority's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Authority complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Authority complied with the specified requirements.
+The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

 Our examination does not provide a legal determination on the Authority's compliance with specified requirements.

-In our opinion, the Authority complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2015.
+In our opinion, the Authority complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2017.